jshor/symbology/docs/reference/two-dimensional.md

 ![barcode](/assets/barcodes/dotcode.png)

 DotCode uses a grid of dots in a rectangular formation to encode characters up to a maximum of approximately 450 characters (or 900 numeric digits).
-The symbology supports ECI encoding and GS-1 data encoding.
+The symbology supports ECI encoding and GS-1 data EncodingMode.

 ### Width